ChadFusco/class-registration/README.md

 The waitlist array is structured as a queue so that the first student added to the waitlist is the first student moved to the roster once a spot opens up.
 When a student is dropped from the roster, for example, the program automatically shifts the array and pushes the first-in student to the roster.
 When the roster is expanded, students are automatically moved from the waitlist to the roster until the roster either becomes full or the waitlist becomes empty.
 ### What I Learned
 This program was a nice exercise for me in object-oriented programming principles, and an exposure to queue and stack data structures.
 The program consists of three custom classes (not including the tester classes): Student, Course, and InterativeDriver.
 This was another good exercise to writing reusable code.
-In keeping with the principle of encapsulation, instance data variables are private, and getter and setter methods were written to access the variables as appropriate.
+In keeping with the principle of encapsulation, instance data variables and helper methods are private, and getter and setter methods were written to access the variables as appropriate.

-## Project 3 - Animal Kingdom
+## Project 3 - Animal Kingdom ## 🐋